 5. Mr. McBride brought greetings from the RAC and expressed appreciation for the invitation extend to RAC to attend the meeting along with the wonderful relationship RAC and ARRL share.

-6. Mr. Norris, as president of the ARRL Foundation, brought greeting from the ARRL Foundation Board of Directors and its volunteers.
+6. Mr. Norris, as president of the ARRL Foundation, brought greetings from the ARRL Foundation Board of Directors and its volunteers.
 He reported that 2022 was the most successful year in the Foundation’s history.
 This past year the work was done to award scholarships to an impressive list of students, another year awarding small grants in support of amateur radio, along with the major undertaking of creating and implementing the Club Grants Program made possible by Amateur Radio Digital Communications (ARDC).
 Mr. Norris hopes to continue as President in 2023 as the Foundation looks to celebrate its 50th year.

 At the request of Mr. Norris, President Roderick opened the floor for two ARRL Director nominations for Directors of the ARRL Foundation Board.
-Mr. Norris nominated ARRL Director Zygielbaum to fill the board seat vacated by former Director Abernethy noting that Art and his wife, Christine, are Maxim members along with consistent and generous annual donors.
+Mr. Norris nominated ARRL Director Zygielbaum to fill the board seat vacated by former Director Abernethy noting that Art and his wife, Christine, are Maxim members along with being consistent and generous annual donors.
 Mr. Williams moved to close the nominations, seconded by Mr. Lippert.
 Seeing no objection, the motion was APPROVED, and Mr. Zygielbaum was declared elected as a Director of the ARRL Foundation Board.

-Mr. Norris nominated ARRL Director Bill Lippert to fill the remaining ARRL Director board seat of the ARRL Foundation Board noting that Bill and his wife, Cindy, are Maxim members along with consistent and generous annual donors.
+Mr. Norris nominated ARRL Director Bill Lippert to fill the remaining ARRL Director board seat of the ARRL Foundation Board, noting that Bill and his wife, Cindy, are Maxim members alongwith being consistent and generous annual donors.
 Mr. Ritz moved to close the nominations, seconded by Mr. Ryan.
 Seeing no objection, the motion was APPROVED, and Mr. Lippert was declared elected as a Director of the ARRL Foundation Board.

 President Roderick opened the floor for the two non-ARRL Director nominations for Directors of the ARRL Foundation Board.
-Mr. Norris nominated Ed Snyder, W1YSM, who has served this past year as a volunteer on the Club Grants Program and along with his wife, Rose, are one of ARRL’s top donors.
+Mr. Norris nominated Ed Snyder, W1YSM, who has served this past year as a volunteer on the Club Grants Program and who, along with his wife, Rose, are among ARRL’s top donors.
 Mr. Luetzelschwab moved to close the nominations, seconded by Ms. McIntyre.
 Seeing no objection, the motion was APPROVED, and Mr. Snyder was declared elected as a Director of the ARRL Foundation Board.

-Mr. Norris nominated Craig Thompson, K9CT, to fill the second non-ARRL Director seat who has served this year as the head of the Contest Advisory Committee for the ARRL’s Programs and Services Committee and long with his wife, Ilean, are one of ARRL’s top donors.
+Mr. Norris nominated Craig Thompson, K9CT, to fill the second non-ARRL Director seat.
+Mr. Thompson served this year as the head of the Contest Advisory Committee for the ARRL’s Programs and Services Committee and along with his wife, Ilean, are one of ARRL’s top donors.
 Ms. McIntyre moved to close the nominations, seconded by Dr. Boehner.
 Seeing no objection, the motion was APPROVED, and Mr. Thompson was declared elected as a Director of the ARRL Foundation Board.

 Consideration of the Agenda